Poulpes/onboarding/README.md

 #### Drive
 With your *@poulpe.co*  account you'll have access to our Team Work Drive.
 Each project has its own Drive Folder account with Input Data (requirements, mockup, etc.).

-If you need to create materials *(other than code !)* such as explanatory notes
+If you need to create materials *(other than code !)* such as explanatory notes, commented mockups, dev notes, data exports, etc..
+2 options:
+- it's only fo you !
+It does not make any sens
 - Created
 #### Calendar